Benjaminelara/Cobra-OS/README.md

 ## Any common bugs I should be aware of?
 An error will ocurr when you type anything but a number in the calculator, or when you try to divide by 0.
-I don't know any other bugs, if you find them, tag me on Mastodon with a photo of the error.
+I don't know any other bugs, if you find them, fix them :)

 ## Does it have apps?
 Yes! it has a: